-Hi, I’m Jackie and while I’m the founder of HomeSchool ThinkTank and the host of the HomeSchool ThinkTank Parenting Podcast, I also love playing piano and teaching piano lessons.
+Hi, I’m Jackie, and I love playing piano and teaching piano lessons.

-Rather than creating another website for piano lessons, I’m simply sharing a little information about my piano lessons from HomeSchool ThinkTank’s website.
+Rather than creating another website for piano lessons, I’m simply sharing information about my piano lessons from HomeSchool ThinkTank’s website.

 My Teaching Philosophy for Piano Lessons